 Information for Students

-Starting in the Summer term of 2025, we’re welcoming our ninth Vienna Karl Polanyi Visiting Professor, Lucas Chancel, to Vienna.
-In the course of his stay in Vienna, Lucas Chancel, Associate Professor of Economics at Sciences Po and the Paris School of Economics, will hold a PhD-seminar, give a public lecture and participate in an internal workshop at CEU accompanied with a public debate.
+Starting in the Summer term of 2026, we’re welcoming our eleventh Vienna Karl Polanyi Visiting Professor, Isabella Weber, to Vienna.
+In the course of her stay in Vienna, Isabella Weber, Associate Professor of Economics at University of Massachusetts Amherst, will hold a PhD-seminar, give a public lecture and participate in an internal workshop at CEU accompanied with a public debate.

 The Seminar will be open for students from University of Vienna, Central European University and Vienna University of Economics and Business and requires application by students.